wp-plugins/easy-media-gallery/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Removed the use of PHP function getimagesize()
+* Fixed: jQuery image preview
+* Update: Video tutorial
+* Many other code clean and optimization

 = 1.1.0 =
 * Fixed: PHP warning in the tinymce-dlg.php file
 * Fixed: Hover effect not works on several themes